Port Chicago disaster: Munitions handling

-The enlisted men were leery of working with deadly explosives but were told by officers that the larger munitions were not active and could not explode—that they would be armed with their fuzes upon arrival at the combat theater.
-Handling of larger munitions, such as bombs and shells, involved using levers and crowbars from boxcars, in which they were packed tightly with dunnage—lifting the heavy, grease-coated cylinders, rolling them along the wooden pier, packing them into nets, lifting them by winch and boom, lowering the bundle into the hold, then dropping individual munitions by hand a short distance into place.
+The enlisted men were leery of working with deadly explosives, but were told that the larger munitions were not active and could not explode—that they would be armed with their fuzes upon arrival at the combat theater.
+Handling of larger munitions, such as bombs and shells, involved using levers and, crowbars from boxcars, in which they were packed tightly with dunnage—lifting the heavy, grease-coated cylinders, rolling them along the wooden pier, packing them into nets, lifting them by winch and boom, lowering the bundle into the hold, then dropping individual munitions by hand into place.
 This series of actions was rough enough that damaged naval shells sometimes leaked identification dye from their ballistic caps.

 Commander Paul B. Cronk, head of a Coast Guard explosives-loading detail tasked with supervision of the working dock, warned the Navy that conditions were unsafe and ripe for disaster.
-The Navy refused to change its procedures and Cronk withdrew the detail.
+The Navy did not change its procedures and Cronk withdrew the detail.

 Disaster

 The Liberty ship SS E. A. Bryan docked at the inboard, landward side of Port Chicago's single 1500 ft pier at 8:15 a.m. on July 13, 1944.
-The ship arrived at the dock with empty cargo holds but was carrying a full load of 5,292 barrels (841,360 liters) of bunker C heavy fuel oil for its intended trip across the Pacific Ocean.
+The ship arrived at the dock with no cargo, but was carrying a full load of 5,292 barrels (841,360 liters) of bunker C heavy fuel oil for its intended trip across the Pacific Ocean.
 At 10 a.m. that same day, seamen from the ordnance battalion began loading the ship with munitions.
-After four days of around-the-clock loading, about 4,600 tons (4,173 tonnes) of explosives had been stored in its holds.
+After four days of loading, about 4,600 tons (4,173 tonnes) of explosives had been stored in its holds.
 The ship was about 40% full by the evening of July 17.

 At 10 p.m. on July 17, Division Three's 98 men were loading E. A. Bryan with 1000 lb bombs into No. 3 hold, 40 mm shells into No. 5 hold and fragmentation cluster bombs into No. 4 hold.
 Incendiary bombs were being loaded as well; these bombs weighed 650 lb each and were "live"—they had their fuzes installed.
 The incendiary bombs were being loaded carefully one at a time into No. 1 hold—the hold with a winch brake that might still have been inoperative.